scmbreeze/scm_breeze/README.markdown

 # Now looking for help with maintainance.

+## /!\ this version contain a fix to works with windows!
 ## Please post an issue if you would like to help out.

 ---